 Function of Beauty vs Prose vs Formulate

-I compared the brands briefly in my Formulate review, so this comparison is going to focus mainly on the products they offer:
+I compared the brands briefly in my Formulate review, so this comparison is going to focus on their product lines:

-As for custom conditioners, hair masks, and leave-in treatments, I honestly don’t think they’re superior to conventional versions.
-I’ll most likely stick to my current hair masks from Amika and Sachajuan, but I will eventually repurchase the Function of Beauty hair serum because I love the shine it adds.
+As for the other product categories, I honestly don’t think they’re worth it.
+I’ll stick to my current masks from Amika and Sachajuan, but will eventually repurchase the Function of Beauty hair serum because I love the shine it adds.

-If you have unique hair needs that you feel like regular products can’t meet, custom formulas are a great option.
-Otherwise if you already have products you love that work for you, I’d say keep using them
+If you have unique hair needs that you feel like regular products can’t meet, custom products are a great option.
+But if you already have products you love that work for you, I say keep using them!

 Looking at everything, I would say that Function of Beauty offers the best value and selection of products of the 3 brands.
 With their super cute packaging, I can see why they're a social media favorite.
 However their short and open hair consultation can lead to users creating a product that just doesn't work, and why I had a bad experience with them the first time.